The most innovative companies of 2020 in the Middle East

 7. Vezeeta

-For linking Egyptians with doctors on its medical search platform
+For linking patients in the UAE, Saudi, Lebanon, Jordan, Egypt, Nigeria and Kenya. with doctors on its medical search platform.

 Vezeeta lets patients book appointments with doctors through a portal.
 The free medical search platform integrates information about doctor schedules and medical practices (details include the range of services and patient reviews) in the region.
-The company is based in Egypt and also has a presence in Beirut, Amman, Dubai, and Riyadh.
+The company is based in Dubai and also offers other services including telehealth solutions and online ordering and delivery of medication.

 8. Tenderd